Certificate of Appropriateness (COA)

 - Minor work COA is reviewed and approved by staff

-- Major work COA is reviewed by the COA Committee of the Raleigh Historic Development Commission in a quasi-judicial public hearing held once per month
+- Major work COA is reviewed by the COA Committee of the Raleigh Historic Development Commission in a quasi-judicial evidentiary hearing held once per month

 Key Steps in the Process

-- Read the Design Guidelines for Raleigh Historic Districts and modify proposed work to comply with them PRIOR to applying for a project.
+- Read the Design Guidelines for Raleigh Historic Districts and Landmarks and modify proposed work to comply with them PRIOR to applying for a project.
 Watch COA video for guidance.

 - It is encouraged that an applicant consult with staff and review the Certificate of Appropriateness List of Work to determine whether his or her project is classified as "minor work" or "major work.”